 Using CARES Act Funding For School Reopening

 You may be wondering about all the different aspects of the CARES Act and how it can help you reopen school safely in the fall.
-In this article, we explain the key elements of the CARES Act and provide ideas on how to make the best use of the CARES Act funding and policy to meet your unique needs.
+In this article, we explain the key elements of the CARES Act and provide ideas on how to make the best use of the CARES Act funding to address campus health and wellness challenges.

 The third federal COVID-19 relief package, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, included $30.75 billion for education, called the Education Stabilization Fund.
 This funding was split among governors, state education agencies (SEAs) and local education agencies (LEAs), and institutions of higher education (IHEs).

 Governors were allocated $3 billion, with funding distributed through a formula that is based on the state’s population ages 5 – 24 and the state’s number of Title I students under the Every Student Succeeds Act (ESSA).
 This funding is called the Governor’s Emergency Education Relief Fund (GEER Fund), and each governor’s allocation can be found here.

 Every governor has applied for these funds and has received approval from the U.S. Department of Education (USDoE).
 Governors have broad discretion in deciding how much of their allocation goes to K-12 and how much to postsecondary.
 The funds can be used to support LEAs significantly impacted by the pandemic, IHEs, or other education-related entities to continue to provide educational services, the provision of childcare and early childhood education, social and emotional support, and the protection of education-related jobs.

 If it hasn’t happened already, the funding received by governors should start flowing to recipients in the near future.
 And if you are unsure if your district is receiving funding from the governor, contact your state educational agency for details.